New project in the Brazilian Amazon!

 - A native forest garden which is based on conservation, as well as collective and communal values, is a starkly different approach to common agriculture.
 Our conventional agriculture is about destroying the forest at the expenses of profitable economic activities supposedly of higher value which benefit a few but jeopardise the way of life of many.
 Such a project can play an important role in fostering healthier interactions between people and trees, by showcasing a different agricultural system that benefits people, soil, and Nature.
 With its healthier soils, a native forest garden produces nutritious fruits and nuts for both non-indigenous locals and indigenous people.
 It also helps stabilise water supplies, and reduces sediment run-off (from soil erosion and inland pollution) pouring into the rivers, which will, in turn, positively impacts aquatic life and the people who eat them.

 The project is located in Southwestern Brazil at the border with Peru, in the State of Acre, on the edge of the town of Marechal Thaumaturgo.
-Planting will take place on land which belongs to one of the Ashaninka spiritual leaders - Benki Piyako - for the benefit of the whole Ashaninka community.
+Planting will take place on land which belongs to one of the Ashaninka spiritual leaders - Benki Piyãko - for the benefit of not only the Ashaninka community but also other indigenous and non-indigenous communities living along the Jurua basin.
 The land was purchased mostly through external donations, and also through income generated by Benki’s actions for the Earth, including a National Human Rights Award in 2017 in recognition of his people’s fight to defend their territory.

 The Ashaninka live their peaceful way of life away from the tribulations of our modern exploitative world - about 40 km from the project area.
 They live on indigenous territory called ‘Terra indigena Kampa do Rio Amônia’ demarcated in 1992, thanks to the actions of Benki’s father, the local community chief.
 The land is only accessible by small motorised boats for authorised people only and is a six-hour journey.
 Their indigenous territory is covered with primary forest.